ppvk/wrenjs/README.md

     <script src="js/wren.min.js"></script>

+You can also istall via npm:

+    npm install ppvk/wrenjs#v0.3.0

 After that, you'll be able to access and use the `Wren` object to create a VM.

     // Give this a shot, and take a peek in the console.